 By Paola Pascual on Aug 24, 2020 7:15:01 AM

 Oh, virtual meetings!
-Technical difficulties, software turning you into a potato, and the worst - those first 5 awkward minutes waiting for everyone to join.
+You encounter technical difficulties, the software might turn you into a potato, and the worst - you have to go through those first 5 awkward minutes waiting for everyone to join.

 Those first few minutes of a meeting are crucial for the rest of the event, but when it comes to online ones, it becomes even more so.
 Why?
 Because the first people to join are the ones who get to set the tone.
 Of course, being the first one to join an online meeting (or even worse, being the second one to join) and go through the uncomfortable small talk is not fun for most of us.
 Especially when it's in English and English is not your mother tongue.
 However, if you gather up the necessary courage to be there first, you get to lead the conversation, push your agenda, and it will be easier for you to speak up later.